-Resource Activity Definition Access tracks A cleared track approximately 3m wide to facilitate vehicular access of drilling equipment and personnel.
-As shown in Figure 2, the drill pad is a 20m x30m (0.06ha) area used Drill pads to provide a stable platform for the mud rotary and diamond tail drilling procedure.
-As shown in Figure 3, the fuel and laydown storage area is a 20m x Fuel and laydown storage area 20m (0.04ha) area to temporarily store drilling equipment and reservoirs of fuel required for drilling and transport.
-As shown in Figure 4, the mobile campsite is a 20m x 20m (0.04ha) Mobile campsite area for a temporary mobile campsite for drilling and geological crews.
+Resource Activity Definition Access tracks A cleared track approximately 3m wide to facilitate vehicular access Access tracks of drilling equipment and personnel.
+As shown in Figure 3, the drill pad is a 20m x30m (0.06ha) area Drill pads used to provide a stable platform for the mud rotary and diamond tail drilling procedure.
+As shown in Figure 4, the fuel and laydown storage area is a 20m x Fuel and laydown storage area 20m (0.04ha) area to temporarily store drilling equipment and reservoirs of fuel required for drilling and transport.
+As shown in Figure 5, the mobile campsite is a 20m x 20m (0.04ha) Mobile campsite area for a temporary mobile campsite for drilling and geological crews.